alan-turing-institute/scivision/docs/index.rst

 - Scivision is *open source* and development happens at https://github.com/alan-turing-institute/scivision

 - The documentation for the Python package is hosted here on this Read the Docs site (including maintainer documentation).
-Start with the User Guide for an introduction to using Scivision.
+Start with the :ref:`user-guide` for an introduction to using Scivision.

 - You can also see an interactive demonstration of the Scivision Python package in your browser via Binder, with no installation required: